Written by John T. Dugan and Gene Roddenberry

 If that’s alarm bells going off in your head, you’d be right.
 Why the audience can see that and the crew of the Enterprise cannot is a weak spot in an otherwise good story.

 Sargon uses Captain Kirk’s body momentarily to demonstrate what he wants.
 He wants to allow the three “souls” to inhabit the body of three members of the Enterprise crew so they may construct body-like containers that they may resemble living again.
 In return, Sargon proposes to give them scientific knowledge way beyond what they currently have.
-Sounds like a great deal, right?
+That sounds like a great deal, right?
 No harm, no foul?

 This was the first of multiple appearances by Diana Muldaur in the Star Trek universe.
 She makes another appearance in the original series and then again as Doctor Pulaski in Star Trek: The Next Generation.
 Her performance here is great, both as Dr. Mulhall and the body with Thalassa.
 Leonard Nimoy also gets to be something other than the unemotional Vulcan.
 He seems to enjoy those moments for all he can and gets a good number of them throughout the second season.